-Current economic conditions make forecasting difficult, and there is the possibility that the Company's actual operating performance during the coming year may be different from expectations.
-Based on internal forecasts and projections that take into account reasonably possible changes in the Company's operating performance and the agreement reached with lenders as described above, the Company believes that it will have adequate financial resources to continue in operation and meet its financial commitments for a period of at least twelve months.
+As described previously, the positive trend in commercial activity gains strength.
+However, current economic conditions in the industry still make forecasting uncertain, and there is the possibility that the Company's actual operating performance during the coming year may be different from expectations.
+Going concern is assessed based on internal forecasts and projections that take into account reasonably possible changes in the Company's operating performance.